MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-defender-train-security-staff.md

  - [Secure your organization with Microsoft Defender for Endpoint](/training/paths/defender-endpoint-fundamentals/)

+<a name='learning-paths-in-the-microsoft-365-defender-portal-learning-hub'></a>

-## Learning paths in the Microsoft 365 Defender portal learning hub
+## Learning paths in the Microsoft Defender portal learning hub

-The [Microsoft 365 Defender portal learning hub](https://security.microsoft.com/learning) includes these learning paths:
+The [Microsoft Defender portal learning hub](https://security.microsoft.com/learning) includes these learning paths:

 - Getting started with the Microsoft 365 security center
 - How to Investigate Using Microsoft 365 Defender